marspacis/creatures/README.md

 sue.compatibility(kim);
 ````

-Inspect creatures by clicking on the table.
+Inspect creatures by visiting their house and pressing 'up', or viewing the creature table and clicking on the creature.

 Global love stats are displayed and auto update.

 ####to do

+* Show loved/hated features in creature inspector
-* Visits and meetings
+* Model visits and meetings
 * Set timeout for bias shifts (discrimination returns over time)
 * Balloons
 * Parties (location, intensity)